What is the most unsafe food for rabbits? What foods can kill rabbits?

 - Artificial preservatives

-Like coffee, chocolate also contains methylxanthines.
+Like coffee, chocolate also contains methylxanthines which are not good for rabbits.

 Owing to this combination of harmful compounds, giving your bunny chocolate can kill them.